-While she only attended for one year the impact affected Ms. Webstad’s life for many years.
+While she only attended for one year, her time in residential school affected Ms. Webstad’s life for many years.
 “I finally get it, that feeling of worthlessness and insignificance, ingrained in me from my first day at the mission, affected the way I lived my life for many years.
 Even now, when I know nothing could be further than the truth, I still sometimes feel that I don’t matter.”

 Ms. Webstad’s story is the nucleus for what has become a national movement to recognize the experience of survivors of Indian residential schools, honour them, and show a collective commitment to ensure that every child matters.
 The initiative calls for every Canadian to wear an orange shirt on September 30 in the spirit of healing and reconciliation.